Logan Square's The Parlor Is Helping Mutual Aid Groups Support People In Need

 Volunteers also see the project as a sustainable alternative to wasteful donation dumping, which has been rampant at police stations, churches and homes of volunteers in recent months, they said.

-“This notion of community sharing and building better systems to allow us to do that is a really important discussion,” Lane said.
+“This notion of community sharing and building better systems to allow us to do that is a really important discussion,” Gibbons said.
 “This project really is our tagline: for people and planet.”

 About 30 volunteers have signed up to sort through items.
 People can register and sign up for 15 slots a week.

 While The Parlor is fully run by community members, supporters raised over $5,000 to cover rent and minimal costs for supplies.
-That money will help the project operate in the space until the end of the year, though organizers are still raising money to keep it going through April and hire a part-time manager, Lane said.
+That money will help the project operate in the space until the end of the year, though organizers are still raising money to keep it going through April and hire a part-time manager, Gibbons said.

 Volunteers hope to apply for grant funding to support the project and are thankful to church leaders for hosting the project in their basement, she said.